 SSL and encryption

-Logging in to an SSL enabled CLC Server from a CLC Workbench is described in Logging in using SSL from the Workbench.
-Logging in using the CLC Server Command Line Tools is described in Logging in using SSL from the CLC Server Command Line Tools.
+Logging in to an SSL-enabled CLC Server using a CLC Workbench is described in Logging in using SSL from the Workbench.
+Logging in to an SSL-enabled CLC Server using the CLC Server Command Line Tools is described in Logging in using SSL from the CLC Server Command Line Tools.
+The web client for an SSL-enabled CLC Server can be accessed using HTTPS, using the relevant port, e.g. https://<hostname>:8443.
+If the certificate is not already trusted, the web browser will prompt you to confirm that it is trusted before connecting.

 A server certificate is required before SSL can be enabled on the CLC Server.
-This is usually obtained from a Certificate Authority (CA) like Thawte or Verisign (see http://en.wikipedia.org/wiki/Certificate_authorities).
+This is usually obtained from a Certificate Authority (CA) like Thawte or Verisign (see https://en.wikipedia.org/wiki/Certificate_authorities).
+Self-signed certificates can also be used.

 <Connector port="8443" protocol="HTTP/1.1" SSLEnabled="true"